::: Island of Hawaii Postmarks, Part 2 - Holualoa to Kawaihae :::

 32mm double lined outer circle and single lined inner circle

-Rarity: 1RR, thirteen strikes recorded
+Rarity: 1R, twenty-three strikes recorded

 Usage: February 22, 1886 to June 7, 1888